jeeneo/dejpeg/README.md

 Regarding the recent restriction of 3rd party apps, this won't be on the Play Store and I will not be involved with [Developer Verification](https://developer.android.com/developer-verification).

+There's an experimental version using the LiteRT backend with `.tflite` models in the [LiteRT](src/branch/litert) branch, however, model conversion is tedious, but the performance boost is significant for FBCNN and RMBG, SCUNet is *incompatible* and others have negligible performance boosts.
+It exists purely for experimentation with a premade LiteRT backend for image processing.
+The onnx version will still be updated.

 <details>
 <summary><h3>building</h3></summary>